spookysalsa/medermade.github.io/week-2/12-gps1-1/README.md

 ## Release 0: Create your repo

 Choose 1 member of your pair and create a new repo called phase-0-gps-1.
 Initialize this with a readme amd add the MIT license.
-If open source licensing is all Greek to you, read this article after the session. [reference on licenses](http://choosealicense.com/).
+If open source licensing is all Greek to you, read [this article](http://choosealicense.com/) after the session.

 Navigate to the settings of the repo (right side of the page).
 Add you pair as collaborators on this project so they can push to the repo.

 ## Release 1: Clone the Repo

-Driver will clone this repo to their computer and add another file called awesome_page.md to the directory (touch is a great command if you want to create files through the terminal).
+The driver will clone this repo to their computer and add another file called awesome_page.md to the directory (touch is a great command if you want to create files through the terminal).
 Add, commit and push this to your master.
 Now we have a base project to work with.

 Navigator can now clone this repo as well.